Rayagada railway station

 Rayagada railway station (Station Code:- RGDA) serves Rayagada district in the Indian state of Odisha.
-It is one of the 3 railway divisions of East Coast Railway and an important railway station of Southern Odisha.
-Here 58 trains arrive and departure and this station has direct route to more than 15 states and also well connected to all the Metropolitan Cities of India.
-The station is located at the heart of the city and now it has the longest platform in Odisha (Platform No :- 3 measuring 910m), the 6th in the country and the 7th longest in the world.
+It belongs to Visakhapatnam railway division of East Coast Railway and is located in southern Odisha.
+58 trains arrive and depart from this station.
+This station has a direct route to more than 15 states and also well connected to all the metropolitan ities of India.
+The station is located at the heart of the city and now it has the longest platform in Odisha (Platform No :- 3 measuring 910m), ranked 6th in the country.

 History

 The 79 km Vizianagaram–Parvatipuram line was opened in 1908–09 and an extension to Salur was built in 1913.
 The Parvatipuram–Raipur line was completed in December 1931.

 The Koraput–Rayagada Rail Link Project was completed on 31 December 1998.

 Amenities

 Rayagada railway station has a double-bedded non-AC retiring room and a six-bedded dormitory.

 Trains

 Some important train that origins/terminates :